SOS Our Children’s Health!

 Direct negative effect on health and education

-Childhood obesity can directly affect educational development, quite apart from posting economic hardship and physical and mental health consequences.
+Childhood obesity can directly affect educational development, quite apart from economic hardship and physical and mental health consequences.
 The phenomenon cuts across all socio-economic groups and is not restricted to Western Europe and North America.
 Around three-quarters of overweight children of this age group reside in Asia and Africa: around half in the former and a quarter in the latter.

-To a large extent, the report blames the environment in which children grow up – in societies that encourage weight gain and obesity by advertising foodstuffs high in sugar and fats and unhealthy non-alcoholic beverages, which all create cravings and lead to high consumption of fast-burning and calorie-rich products.
+To a large extent, the report blames the environment in which children grow up – in societies that encourage weight gain and obesity by advertising foodstuffs high in sugar and fats and unhealthy non-alcoholic beverages, which all create cravings and lead to increased consumption of fast-burning and calorie-rich products.
 The result is the time bomb we see waiting to explode in cases of diabetes and even cancer.
 Do Savor.

 Six recommendations